-- testing methods to provide reasonable assurance that the performance standard continues to be met. - Principle 9: When developing a compliance program and operating under that program, a generator can only be reasonably held accountable for the compliance of its plant to its registered performance standards and to equipment settings approved or provided by AEMO and/or the transmission network service provider. - Principle 10: Compliance programs should be reviewed and updated periodically.
+- Principle 8: Where compliance to a performance standard cannot be directly tested, the compliance program should include a range of other compliance testing methods to provide reasonable assurance that the performance standard continues to be met. - Principle 9: When developing a compliance program and operating under that program, a generator can only be reasonably held accountable for the compliance of its plant to its registered performance standards and to equipment settings approved or provided by AEMO and/or the transmission network service provider. - Principle 10: Compliance programs should be reviewed and updated periodically.